chrisChatzi/ajax-query/README.md

 	headers and data fields can be empty or ignored. url and type fields are mandatory.

 	headers must be an array of JSON objects e.g. [ {"key1" : "val1" }, { "key2" : "val2" }, ... ]
-	data can be JSON formated object or stringified JSON object, e.g. { "value" : "1" } or "{/"value/" : /"1/" }".
+	data can be JSON formated object or stringified JSON object e.g. { "value" : "1" } or "{/"value/" : /"1/" }".

 Set timeout of requests: